thearijain/MixIt/README.md

 [![forthebadge](http://forthebadge.com/images/badges/made-with-swift.svg)](http://forthebadge.com)	[![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

 Ever found yourself on the app store trying to find a DJ app only to realize the existing ones are terrible so you should just build your own?
-Me too!
+Us too!

 ## My first app!
-I was tired of the traditional music mixing applications lacking serious features real DJ controllers have, so I decided to create my own.
+Traditional music mixing applications lacking serious features real DJ controllers have, so we decided to create our own.

+Hey I'm Ari!
 As a DJ I noticed the lack of features iOS DJ Applications contained compared to actual DJ mixers like my own.
-Hopping headfirst into Swift and iOS development, I gave xCode a shot and loved the process.
+Hopping headfirst into Swift and iOS development, Komal(@kshriv) and I gave xCode a shot and loved the process.
 (Built for iPhone 8 because I'm broke and don't have an X 😅)